eldigo/log-notifier/README.md

 **Log Filter Notifier**

 This script monitor's multiple log files (or another text based files) and run's a specified command when a key 'word' or 'phrase' is hit.
 Multiple inore texts can be set, separated by *
+A timeout value in seconds , is added to prevent notify flooding.

-The parameters like log file name,path,command, ignore and filters must be specified in a jSON formatted file
+The parameters like log file name,path,command, timeout, ignore and filters must be specified in a jSON formatted file

 A command could be for instance to send the LOG through Telegram
 ```